cksfafwefasdf/MagicBox/README.md

   - **Dynamic I/O Dispatching**: System calls (such as `read`, `write`, and `ioctl`) bind to specific operation sets during the file-opening phase based on the Inode type, reducing the need for hardcoded type-checking:
     - **Files & Directories**: Data block addressing and metadata I/O are handled by the specific Ext2 or SIFS drivers.
     - **Inter-Process Communication (IPC)**: Anonymous pipes and named pipes (FIFOs) are integrated into the standard file descriptor (FD) management logic.
-    - **Device Management**: Character devices (TTY/UART) and block devices (IDE disks) are mapped as file nodes, accessible via the unified FD interface.
+    - **Device Management**: Character devices (TTY) and block devices (IDE disks) are mapped as file nodes, accessible via the unified FD interface.
   - **Metadata Management**: Maintains a global **Inode Hash Table** as a memory cache to ensure the uniqueness of Inode instances.
 This supports basic features like path backtracking (`getcwd`) and file renaming (`rename`), while ensuring cache consistency during deletion operations like `unlink`.

 - **Task Scheduling**: Implements a **Round-Robin** scheduling algorithm.
 In a design reminiscent of Linux 0.12, a task's `priority` directly determines its allocated clock **ticks**.
 The system decrements the current task's remaining time slice during timer interrupts, triggering a reschedule only when ticks are exhausted.
 This non-preemptive approach maintains simplicity while distributing CPU time based on task priority.